realMWONE/BookStoreApp/docs/i3_worksheet.md

     Currently, the findBooks method retrieves all books from the database.
 The sorting is done on the returned list, in logic.
 This was deliberate and prudent technical debt.
 This technique works for us because our database is small.
-In the future, this would need to be changed to use sql queries to return only the required books.
+In the future, this would need to be changed to use SQL queries to return only the required books.

 - Discuss a Feature or User Story that was cut/re-prioritized